timber-dev-society/tiimber/GET_STARTED.md

 composer install
 ```

-## Create the project
+## Project creation

-In Tiimber, you need to create an Application class where you put your entry point and for that you need to use Tiimber ApplicationTrait.
+In Tiimber, you need to create an Application class where you put your entry point and for create a Tiimber App, you need to use Tiimber ApplicationTrait.

 `in Blog/Application.php`